10 Amazing Green Cities

 ©iStockphoto.com/Jerry Koch

 Enrique Peñalosa, the former Mayor of Bogotá, is still justly lauded for the many initiatives and creative problem-solving ideas he made popular during his time in office.
-A Duke University graduate in economics and a lover of capitalism, Peñalosa nonetheless created change based on a philosophy of "hedonics" -- he brought about change through planning around human happiness, rather than economic growth.
+A Duke University graduate in economics and a lover of capitalism, Peñalosa nonetheless created change based on a philosophy of "hedonics".
+Essentially, he brought about change through planning around human happiness, rather than economic growth.

-For one example, Peñalosa was offered a huge endowment for roads, and instead he used this money to set up a bus system.
+For example, Peñalosa was offered a huge endowment for roads, but instead used this money to set up a bus system.
 He revitalized green spaces by overhauling the bike paths in the city, saying, "A bikeway is a symbol that shows that a citizen on a $30 bicycle is equally important as a citizen on a $30,000 car" [source: Montgomery].
-He also promoted designing for children as a first priority, intuiting that a city successful for children would be successful for everyone.
+He also prioritized children when urban planning, explaining that a city successful for children would be successful for everyone.

 Advertisement